-The SPAN program allows middle and high school students ranking in the top 10 percent on nationally standardized tests (SAT, PSAT, etc.) and senior-year high school students ranking in the top 20 percent of their class to earn college credit prior to their graduation from high school.
+The SPAN program allows middle and high school students ranking in the top 10 percent on nationally standardized tests (SAT, PSAT, etc.) and senior-year high school students ranking in the top 20 percent of their class to earn college credit prior to high school graduation.
 This permits them to be challenged in courses not available in their own schools and to develop better study and research skills while continuing their normal junior or senior high school education.
-To determine qualification, students should consult their high school counselor and the Honors Program at IUPUI [(317) 274-3118].
+To determine qualification, students should consult their high school counselor and the Honors Program at IUPUI.
+The program phone number is (317) 274-3118.